cypress-io/cypress/npm/vue/README.md

 ## Development

-To see all local tests, install dependencies, build the code and open Cypress using the open-ct command
+To see all local tests, install dependencies, build the code and open Cypress using the open --ct command

 ```sh
 yarn install